defi-wonderland/canon-guard-docs/docs/getting-started/getting-started.md

 1) Grab the address of the action builder you want to sign.
 Or input zero if planning to execute a no-action transaction.
 2) Call `pnpm signTransaction`.

+### Execute no-action transaction

+1) Gather the required signatures by making all the signers call `pnpm signTransaction`, passing zero as the action builder address.
+2) Call `pnpm executeNoActionTransaction`.

+### Cancel enqueued transaction

+1) Grab the address of the action builder you want to cancel.
+You must be the proposer and the tx must have no signers.
+2) Call `pnpm cancelEnqueuedTransaction`.

+### Deploy simpleTransfer action

+TODO

+### Deploy simpleAction action

+TODO

+### Deploy CappedTokenTransferHub

+TODO

+## Deploy CappedTokenTransfer

+TODO